davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 signature of a fossil high-temperature event primarily affecting the deepest samples.

-Sample CK-4 records a significantly higher temperature for individual LREE than both the other samples and its own HREE equilibration temperatures.
-This likely shows that the LREEs were equilibrated at a much higher temperature than the HREEs.
+Sample CK-4 records a significantly higher temperature for individual LREEs than both the other samples and its own HREE equilibration temperatures.
+This likely shows that LREEs were equilibrated at a much higher temperature than HREEs.
 This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures (intergranular melt channels) in the sample set [@fig:textures].
-CK-4 was likely subjected to a transient heating event that was not fully equilibrated in HREE.
+CK-4 was likely subjected to a transient heating event that was not fully equilibrated in HREEs.
-Sample CK-6 has a high-temperature signature across the entire range of rare-earth elements, while CK-3 records a much lower temperature more in line with major-element thermometry.
+Sample CK-6 has a high-temperature signature across the entire range of rare-earth elements, while CK-3 records a much lower temperature in line with major-element thermometry.
-Excess heating recorded by REE thermometry for CK-4 and CK-6 is not reflected in major-element temperatures showing the sample reached a lower-temperature equilibrium after this heating event.
+Excess heating recorded by REE thermometry for CK-4 and CK-6 is not reflected in major-element temperatures, which show that the sample reached a lower-temperature equilibrium after this heating event.